DawidMoczulski/SNAKE-GAME-JS/README.md

 # SNAKE-GAME-JS

 # Simple Snake Game in Java-Script.
-# You need install "node-modules", if you want modify code.
+# You need install "node-modules" in Visual Studio Code, if you want modify code.